rileyteige/flight-lessons/Simulators.md

 # Flight Simulators

+**NOTE: This lesson plan is still an early rough-draft, and completely unusable.**

 ## Objective
 To train the students in Flight Simulators, Flight Training Devices and Aviation Training Devices.
 The student will learn of their definitions and regulations, and how they can be used toward skill building and pilot certification experience requirements.